finnhvman/matter/README.md

 💎 Matter is solid.
 All the components are tested thoroughly to ensure rock-solid quality across all targeted browsers.

 💧 Matter is liquid.
-The components can be resized fluidly to match the layout needs otherwise they take up the size necessary.
+Components can be resized fluidly to match layout needs, otherwise they take up the size necessary.

 🎈 Matter is gas.
 It's highly compressible so delivery can be performed in compact formats like gzip or brotli.